1Light/cipher-nest/README.md

 # Cipher Nest

 ## Overview
-Cipher Nest is a web-based encryption and decryption tool that utilizes AES, 3DES, and OTP encryption algorithms.
-It supports multiple encryption modes, including ECB, CBC, CFB, and CTR for AES and 3DES.
+Cipher Nest is a web-based encryption and decryption tool that supports multiple encryption algorithms including AES, 3DES, OTP, and RSA.
+It allows for various encryption modes, including ECB, CBC, CFB, and CTR for AES and 3DES.
 The application is built using Django for the backend and a modern frontend stack including HTML, CSS, Bootstrap, Dart Sass, Autoprefixer, and PostCSS.
 It also features AJAX for real-time rendering without page reloads.

 ## Features
-- **Encryption & Decryption**: Supports AES, 3DES, and OTP encryption methods.
+- **Encryption & Decryption**: Supports AES, 3DES, OTP, and RSA encryption methods.
 - **Multiple Modes**: AES and 3DES support ECB, CBC, CFB, and CTR modes.
 - **Real-Time Processing**: Uses AJAX for encryption and decryption without reloading the page.
 - **User-friendly Interface**: Built with Bootstrap for responsiveness and ease of use.